galetaire/spahousing/pages/posts/papindex.md

 <div class="meta-line"><a class="meta-back" href="/posts/sales">← Back to Sales</a></div>

-# What is it?
+# Purchasing-age population index

 The PAP is an index that draws two ceilings based on demographics.
-The idea is to model rational demand based on population (85% of sales and purchases come from individuals, and 15% from legal entities).
+The idea is to model rational demand based on population (85% of purchases come from individuals, and 15% from legal entities).

 - Assuming that every 1 person needs 1 house, that would be the demographic upper limit of purchases.
 - Assuming that humans mate, then each couple (2 people) would need 1 house, that would be the lower limit.